axelvaldez/radical-companies/_posts/2025/the-itsums-story/2024-09-01-the-itsums-story-01.markdown

  <p>Itsums Meaning and Belonging became very close friends.
 They were buddies with many other Itsums, including Fiat.</p>

 <h1>Decentralization & Transparency</h1>
- <p>Decentralization had been around for a while, always teaching alternatives to Itsums that wanted somebody to tell them what to do and instead teaching them to make choices themselves.</p>
+ <p>Decentralization had been around for a while, always teaching alternatives to Itsums who wanted somebody to tell them what to do and instead teaching them to make choices themselves.</p>
  <p>Transparency was hard to see, but when Decentralization really saw Transparency they knew they were going to be very close friends.</p>
+ <p>Every time he introduced Transparency to a newbie Decentralization stood behind Transparency.</p>
  <p>They were buddies with many other Itsums, including Fiat.</p>

 <h1>Curiosity & Experiment</h1>